 _______________

-4 A.9.4 Resolution 49 (Rev.WRC-15) or Resolution 552 (Rev.WRC-15), as appropriate, shall also be applied with respect to those satellite networks and satellite systems that are subject to it.
-(WRC-15)
+4 A.9.4 Resolution 49 (Rev.WRC-15), Resolution 552 (Rev.WRC-15) or Resolution [EUR-A7(I)-NGSO SHORT DURATION] (WRC-19) as appropriate, shall also be applied with respect to those satellite networks and satellite systems that are subject to it.
+(WRC-19)

-Section I − Advance publication of information on satellite networks or satellite systems

 Sub-Section IA − Advance publication of information on satellite networks or satellite systems that are not subject to coordination procedure under Section II

 MOD EUR/16A19A9/5#50125

-9.3 If, upon receipt of the BR IFIC containing information published under No. 9.2B, any administration believes that interference which may be unacceptable may be caused to its existing or planned satellite networks or systems, it shall within four months of the date of publication of the BR IFIC communicate to the publishing administration its comments on the particulars of the anticipated interference to its existing or planned systems.
+9.3 If, upon receipt of the BR IFIC containing information published under No. 9.2B, any administration believes that interference which may be unacceptable may be caused to its existing or planned satellite networks or systems, it shall within four months of the date of publication of the BR IFIC communicate to the publishing administration its commentsADD XX on the particulars of the anticipated interference to its existing or planned systems.
 A copy of these comments shall also be sent to the Bureau.
 Thereafter, both administrations shall endeavour to cooperate in joint efforts to resolve any difficulties, with the assistance of the Bureau, if so requested by either of the parties, and shall exchange any additional relevant information that may be available.
 If no such comments are received from an administration within the aforementioned period, it may be assumed that the administration concerned has no objections to the planned satellite network(s) of the system on which details have been published.
+(WRC-19)

 ADD EUR/16A19A9/6#50126